lucasle68-git/danone-sustainable-nutrition-bi/calculated_fields.md

 # Calculated Fields — Formulas, Weightings, Rationale

 All indices are normalised to a **0–100 scale** for cross-country comparability.
-Weightings are not arbitrary — each is grounded in WHO malnutrition frameworks, FAIRR ESG benchmarks, or established development-economics literature (Sachs & Warner 2001 on the resource curse, etc.).
+Weightings are not arbitrary, each is grounded in WHO malnutrition frameworks, FAIRR ESG benchmarks, or established development-economics literature (Sachs & Warner 2001 on the resource curse, etc.).

 ---